Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 The one thing that will make your primroses behave as annuals is to place them in the hot, direct sunlight.
 Such placement will keep them from coming back in subsequent years.
 Your area should drain well.

 If you buy a primrose plant at a nursery or garden center, try to find a healthy-looking one with unopened buds.

-Throughout the summer months, continue to water them about once a week (more during periods of drought).
+Throughout the summer months, continue to water them about once a week (and more often during periods of drought).
 When fall approaches, you can let up on the watering.

 Growing Primrose From Seeds

-You could encounter slugs and snails trying to invade your primrose plants but they can be controlled in many different ways such as placing a nontoxic slug bait near the plants.
+In terms of pests, you could encounter slugs and snails trying to invade your primrose plants.
+However, they can be controlled in many different ways, such as placing a nontoxic slug bait near the plants.

 Aphids and spider mites can be sprayed with soapy water if you find them on your primrose plants.

-If the area in which they are planted doesn't drain well, your plant may be susceptible to root rot or crown rot.
+If their planted area doesn't drain well, your plant may be susceptible to root rot or crown rot.
 If this becomes a problem, you will need to either amend your soil with compost or relocate the plants to another area that drains well.
 Poor drainage also can lead to fungal infections.
 Primroses will not grow properly if their roots stay wet.